ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

   call-reason="For your ears only"
 ~~~~~~~~~~~

-In the case that there is only a call-reason parameter or any future parameters that may be defined and no need for a purpose parameter with no associated URI, it is RECOMMENDED to include a null data URI, "data:" as the URI.
+In the case that there is only a 'call-reason' parameter or any future parameters that may be defined and no need for a purpose parameter with no associated URI, it is RECOMMENDED to include a null data URI, "data:" as the URI.
 That purpose parameter MUST be "rcd-jcard" defined in this document to avoid any conflicts with existing implementations and previously defined purpose parameters.
 As an example:

 ~~~~~~~~~~~
 Call-Info: <data:>;purpose=rcd-jcard;